andrewgunn/andrewgunn.co.uk/_posts/2018/2018-11-14-verby-apis.markdown

 Luckily, I have the answer in the form of **Verby APIs** ([Tweet](https://twitter.com/intent/tweet?text=%40{{ site.twitter_username | url_encode }}%20Verby%20API%20is%20a%20rubbish%20name.%20You%20should%20call%20it...%20) me if you have a better name).

-Verby APIs only used two of most common HTTP Methods; `GET` for reading state and `POST` for changing state.
-Similar to how websites (should) work.
+Verby APIs only use two of most common HTTP Methods; `GET` for reading state and `POST` for changing state which is similar to how websites (should) work.
 The URLs follow a simple convention that will familiar to any [RESTafarian](https://en.wiktionary.org/wiki/RESTafarian):

 ```yaml
  # Create a new user